 Embedded systems are pervasive in all areas of society, and as such, knowledge of how to design them is a vital skill for all electrical engineers.
-The objective of this course is to equip students with the necessary fundamental knowledge and skill that enable them to understand, analyse and design basic embedded systems, where a microprocessor or microcontroller is the central element.
+The objective of this course is to equip students with the necessary fundamental knowledge and skills that enable them to design basic embedded systems, where a microprocessor or microcontroller is the central element.
 The first half of the course will focus on ARM architecture, instruction sets, assembly fundamentals and techniques.
-Input and output, floating point representation, interrupts, exceptions, caches and virtual memory will be covered in the second half of the course.
+Input and output, floating point representation, interrupts, and exceptions will be covered in the second half of the course.
 At the completion of the course, students should be in a position to be able to design reliable embedded system using ARM processors in particular and other processors in general.

-The course aims to provide students with fundamental knowledge of embedded systems with respect to several different levels of abstraction, from a low level dealing with hardware interaction and driving the processor via assembly language, through to high level software design, multitasking, and programming with the C language, plus much in the middle.
+The course aims to provide students with fundamental knowledge of embedded systems with respect to several different levels of abstraction, including micro-architecture of the underlying platform, instruction set architecture (ISA), and high-level programming.

-Indicative Lecture Schedule
+Indicative Lecture/Tutorial/Lab Schedule